concludio/react-mathlive/CONTRIBUTING.md

 ## Before contributing

 This library is a thin wrapper (the "react wrapper") around Mathlive (the "base library").
 It's likely that errors encountered when using the wrapper originate in the base library.
-Likewise, feature-requests and feature-PRs should probably go directly into the base library as well.
+Likewise, feature requests and feature PRs should probably go directly into the base library as well.

 ## What to contribute

-Contributions to the react-wrapper can be issues, feature-requests or pull-requests (code), that should
+Contributions to the react wrapper can be issues, feature requests or pull requests (code), that should

 * improve the interaction of react and mathlive,
 * make sure best practices in react are used
-* simplify using of the wrapper
+* simplify using the wrapper
 * improve the general code style
-* add test-cases
+* add test cases
 * adjust for new react / mathlive versions or
 * fix existing bugs in the implementation.